sumit91188/ADSSpring2017/FinalProject/readme.md

     df['car_value_code'] = df['car_value'].astype('category')
     df['car_value_code'] = df['car_value_code'].cat.codes

-    columns = #columns to be channged
+    columns = #columns to be changed

     for col in columns:
         df[col] = df[col].astype('category')
     return df
 ```
 ### Predict Risk Factor
-In the raw data,we have found that almost in 33% of the rows, 'risk_factor' is missing.
-After carefully looking into the data, we came to the connclusion that,  instaed of filling these NaN by mean/max/min, we can predict it with the help of other available features.
+In the raw data, we have found that almost in 33% of the rows, 'risk_factor' is missing.
+After carefully looking into the data, we came to the conclusion that,  instead of filling these NaN by mean/max/min, we can predict it with the help of other available features.
 We have used Random Forest Multiclass Classifier to classify the Risk Factor.

 **Confusion Metric**
 <img src ="extras/screenshots/CF_Risk_Factor.PNG" />